chinlock/scikit-learn-classifers-demo/Readme.md

 ## Description

-This jupyter notebook demostrates how easy it is to use the common` classifiers in scikit learni for supervised learning.
+This jupyter notebook demostrates how easy it is to use the common classifiers in scikit-learn for supervised learning.

 It uses the titanic dataset, and tries to build a predictor of who will survive.